Row By Row / July 2023

 Drago corn heads include technologies found on no other brand.
 Bollig says potential buyers should understand how to evaluate those unique features when considering a used purchase.

-He notes that Drago mounting hardware is brand specific.
+He adds that Drago mounting hardware is brand specific.
 “A Drago set up to run on a Deere combine can’t just be taken off the lot and mounted to a Case without changing its adapting hardware,” he says.
 “Any Drago dealer can help make sure the Drago corn head you want is properly adapted for the combine you own.”

-Deck Plates
+Deck plates

 Starting with the Drago deck plates, Bollig says potential buyers should look for excessive wear.
 “Drago deck plates wear more evenly from front to back than our competition — which tend to wear or dish out in one spot.
 Given that wear, one should check to be sure deck plates aren’t overly sharp or worn at the front.”

-Knife Rollers
+Knife rollers

 Chains